Peyman-Borhani/Work-Plan/README.md

 Present ratings and stats in real-time, Stats summary: number of users, expert Ratings, count of confirmed purchased by ad.

 #### Todo ETC
-Time is limited, use precious time to make progress, don't waste it on burocracy, otherwise your employees will spend it to do paper works, gold plating and follow ing rules & regulations...
+Time is limited, use precious time to make progress, don't waste it on bureaucracy, otherwise your employees will spend it to do paper works, gold plating and follow ing rules & regulations...